Links

 EventHandler(dropMessageOnNotFound=true)

-If this saga instance will be not found, then this event will be dropped and will not call whenNewOrderWasPlaced method.
+If this saga instance will be not found, then this event will be dropped and our whenNewOrderWasPlaced method will not be called.

 Options we used in here, can also be applied to Command Handlers